Social Icons

 Directed by Michael Hoffman

-Done almost entirely on a soap opera set, this movie is just off the hook funny.
-There is nothing negative that can be said about this movie other than, there was too much drama, great drama.
+Done almost entirely on a soap opera set, this movie is just off-the-hook funny.
+There’s nothing negative to say about it other than there was too much drama—great drama, though.

-The movie was filled with some beautiful actors all delivering fantastic performance from Sally Fields, Kevin Kline, Robert Downey Jr. and Cathy Moriarty.
-They were supported by also a talented cast of Elisabeth Shue, Whoopi Goldberg and some brief scenes by Teri Hatcher and the late Carrie Fisher.
+The movie was filled with beautiful actors, all delivering fantastic performances: Sally Field, Kevin Kline, Robert Downey Jr., and Cathy Moriarty.
+They were supported by a talented cast, including Elisabeth Shue, Whoopi Goldberg, and brief appearances by Teri Hatcher and the late Carrie Fisher.

-Lori was happy to do the role to be close to her aunt and surprise her, which she did.
-This made the duo go back and had to change the script.
-This time they decided to bring back someone from Celeste’s past.
-A male cast and former lover of Celeste.
+Lori was happy to take the role to be close to her aunt and surprise her, which she did.
+This forced David and Montana to change the script.
+This time, they decided to bring back someone from Celeste’s past: a former lover and cast member, Jeffrey Anderson (Kevin Kline).

-I have to stop here because it is here that everything in this movie started to get really interesting.
+I have to stop here because this is where everything in the movie gets really interesting.

-Not much of a hit when it was done, but to me this is one of those movies that just missed the needed recognition.
+The movie wasn’t much of a hit when it was released, but to me, it’s one of those films that just missed the recognition it deserved.

-I advise you go see this movie because it was totally worth the time I spent seeing it.
+I advise you to go see this movie—it’s totally worth the time.

 0 comments: